cabforum/servercert/docs/EVG.md

 1. Verify Applicant's existence and identity, including;

-   a.
-Verify the Applicant's legal existence and identity (as more fully set forth in [Section 3.2.2.2](#3222-verification-of-applicants-legal-existence-and-identity)),
+   A.  Verify the Applicant's legal existence and identity (as more fully set forth in [Section 3.2.2.2](#3222-verification-of-applicants-legal-existence-and-identity)),

-   a.
-Verify the Applicant's physical existence (business presence at a physical address), and
+   B.  Verify the Applicant's physical existence (business presence at a physical address), and

-   c.
-Verify the Applicant's operational existence (business activity).
+   C.  Verify the Applicant's operational existence (business activity).

 2. Verify the Applicant is a registered holder, or has control, of the Domain Name(s) to be included in the EV Certificate;